garciaf/blog/source/post/2015-08-22-testing-and-i.html.markdown

 I was writting my test like "What's happen if I send this data?
 If I'm connected as an admin will I see this tab?".
 It was more an exploratory approch.
 Also no one else was reading my code, so I was free to write any test I wanted.
 For my first hard feature to develop, I notice I needed a way to make sure my application was working while I was coding.
 And I start to write some test in advance or right after I wrote my code.
 I was starting doing some TDD and I came to my next phase...

-### Enhtousiastic
+### Enthusiastic
 I finaly started to believe that's testing could be something useful.
 Each time I had something to develop something, I started to think how I could test it?
 I also start to write some code design to be tested.
 Off course I was testing 100% of my code, some easy or really trivial.
 And I came to my current state with testing...

 ### Friendly
 So now I'm in peace with testing.
 I know now that's testing by himself doesn't do any miracle, and testing for increasing code coverage is pointless.
 I know that's testing is one tool to make your life easier, if you use this tool right.
-Testing also give you a strong focus, it limitate [Overengineering](https://www.wikiwand.com/en/Overengineering) by forcing us to specify what we will code.
+Testing also give you a strong focus, it limitate [overengineering](https://www.wikiwand.com/en/Overengineering) by forcing us to specify what we will code.
 I also know that there is some small bug fix and small change wich can live without beeing tested.

 #My opinion

 Now testing is something natural, however it's not perfect and not automatic.
 Now I could sum up my ground to write test:

- - Do I will make a change on it the future?
+ - Do I will make a change on it in the future?
  - Do I want to documente this?
  - This code is or will be critical?

-If I answer yes to one of this question I will most likely write a test.
+If I answer yes to one or more of this question I will most likely write a test.